tus/tus.io/_posts/2015-09-19-project-status.md

 ### 1.0

-We're close to finalizing 1.0.
+We're finalizing 1.0.
 Our project lead [Marius Kleidl](https://github.com/Acconut) has been taking care of integrating a large batch of improvements that were made by [Naren Venkataraman](https://github.com/vayam) and this team.